Jason Livingston IALD, LC, LEED Green Associate [Principal]

 Ed brings a wealth of stage, concert and television lighting experience to every project we undertake.
 He is currently the Associate Lighting Designer for all companies of Mama Mia! in the U.S., Canada and Mexico.
 He adapted the lighting for Corem Boy, the British import from the National Theatre in London, for Broadway.
 He designed the 2005 Radio City Music Hall Christmas Spectacular and was the Associate Lighting Designer for Irving Berlin's White Christmas.
 Ed's other Broadway credits include Associate Lighting Designer on Wonderful Town, The Phantom of the Opera, Dame Edna The Royal Tour, and Dance of the Vampires.
 His work at regional theatres includes the Irving Berlin revue I Love A Piano! at the Denver Center, and two seasons at Actor's Theatre of Louisville.
 Ed has also designed concerts at Carnegie Hall and other venues for some of entertainment's brightest stars, including Judy Collins, Ben Vereen, and Marvin Hamlisch.

 Ed has been the Lighting Director for numerous telecasts of the Grammy Awards, Latin Grammys, Tony Awards, Daytime Emmy Awards, and Kennedy Center Honors.
-At PBS, he has been a Lighting Director for Live From Lincoln Center for six years.
+At PBS, he was a Lighting Director for Live From Lincoln Center for six years.
+Ed teaches television lighting in the Department of Design for Stage and Film at New York University's Tisch School of the Arts.

 Ed holds a BS in Business and an MFA in Lighting Design from New York University.
 He is a member of United Scenic Artists Local 829 and International Alliance of Theatrical Stage Employees Local 1.